Perfect Diet - Perfect Nutrition

 Low Protein Intake: The Impact on Calcium and Bone Homeostasis in Humans.

-A lie put forth by vegetarians and animal rights proponents suggest that eating meat weakens the bones because more calcium is excreted in the urine.
-It is true that eating animal products increase calcium in the urine during the first few weeks of a low-carbohydrate diet, but they fail to tell you that calcium excretion soon normalizes and animal protein begins to increase the absorption of calcium in the intestinal tract.
-These studies by vegetarians and animal rights proponents are a fraud that distorts the truth.
-A large study published by the Journal of Bone and Mineral Research (1) shows both elderly men and women who consumed the most animal protein had the lowest rate of bone loss while those who consumed the least amount of animal protein had the highest rate of bone loss.
+A lie put forth by vegetarians and animal rights proponents suggests that eating meat weakens the bones because more calcium is excreted in the urine.
+It is true that eating animal products increases calcium in the urine during the first few weeks of a low-carbohydrate diet, but they fail to tell you that calcium excretion soon normalizes, and animal protein begins to increase the absorption of calcium in the intestinal tract.
+These studies by vegetarians and animal rights proponents are frauds that distort the truth.
+A large study published by the Journal of Bone and Mineral Research (1) shows both elderly men and women who consumed the most animal protein had the lowest rate of bone loss, while those who consumed the least amount of animal protein had the highest rate of bone loss.
 A study by the American Journal of Clinical Nutrition (2) has shown that postmenopausal women who consumed the highest amount of animal protein had the strongest bones and the lowest percentage of hip fractures.
-Diets lowest in meat required a longer time for healing of a bone fracture and the slowest recovery time for illnesses in general.
+Diets lowest in meat required a longer time for healing of a bone fracture and the slowest recovery time from illnesses in general.
 Eating meat improves healing and health.

 Dietary Protein and Phosphorus Do Not Affect Calcium Absorption.

 Protein and L-Glutamine Drink.
 Prepare a drink made with whey amino acid protein powder which is enriched with extra glutamine amino acid.
 The protein powder consists of a full compliment of amino acid isolates that heal the body and require no digestion.
 Prepare the drink by blending 8 to 16 oz of reverse osmosis with UV lamp water or unsweetened, low-sodium tomato juice with 1 heaping teaspoon (12 gm) of whey protein powder plus 1 rounded teaspoon (8 gm) of glutamine amino acid powder.
 Stirring vigorously with the teaspoon is sufficient.
-The whey protein must be specified on the carton as isolates from cross flow microfiltration and ion-exchange, ultrafiltered concentrate, low molecular weight and partially hydrolyzed whey protein peptides rich in branched chain amino acids and glutamine peptides.
-The low-carbohydrate type at one gm per scoop or less is best, but it should not be more than four to five gm of carbohydrates per scoop.
-Do not substitute protein from soy, egg, casein or any other source.
+The whey protein must be specified on the carton as isolates from cross flow microfiltration and ion-exchange, ultrafiltered concentrate, low molecular weight, and partially hydrolyzed whey protein peptides rich in branched chain amino acids and glutamine peptides.
+The low-carbohydrate type at 1 gm per scoop or less is best, but it should not be more than 4-5 gm of carbohydrates per scoop.
+Do not substitute protein from soy, egg, casein, or any other source.
 Sugar or any other sweetener is unacceptable.
 Use the "natural flavor" without additives.
-This amino acid drink can be enjoyed anytime, with or without a meal.
-Amino acids are food that build and maintain the body.
-Refrigerate whey protein powder, and discard if it is old.
-Whey protein powder can cause some gas and can cause an unusual "full" feeling.
-Discontinue the whey protein powder the if the reactions are unpleasant.
+This amino acid drink can be enjoyed anytime with or without a meal.
+Amino acids are foods that build and maintain the body.
+Refrigerate whey protein powder and discard if it is old.
+Whey protein powder can cause some gas and an unusually "full" feeling.
+Discontinue the whey protein powder if the reactions are unpleasant.
 Continue to take the glutamine powder.

 L-Glutamine Amino Acid.